Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Treatment of Pregnant Women

-Because Hodgkin disease often occurs in younger adults, treatment during pregnancy is of particular concern.
+Because HD often occurs in younger adults, diagnosis during pregnancy is of particular concern.
 Therapy must be effective enough to protect the mother without hurting the fetus.
 Chemotherapy is rarely used early in the term, because it poses a risk for birth defects.

 Treatment choice must be individualized, taking into consideration the mother's wishes, the severity and pace of the disease, and the remaining length of the pregnancy.
 The treatment plan may need to be changed as the pregnancy progresses.
 If the disease develops in the second half of the pregnancy, it may be possible to postpone chemotherapy or radiation therapy until after an early induced delivery.

-Chemotherapy is usually the first treatment for all stages of Hodgkin disease.
+Chemotherapy is often the first treatment for all stages of HD.
 Chemotherapy uses drugs to kill cancer cells.
 The drugs are called cytotoxic (toxic to cells) medications.
-Chemotherapy is considered a systemic, therapy because the drugs affect cells throughout the body.
+Chemotherapy is considered a systemic therapy because the drugs affect cells throughout the body.

 Chemotherapy drugs may be taken by mouth as pills or given by injection or infusion.
 Treatment may be administered at a medical center, outpatient infusion center, medical office, or even at home.
 Some people receiving chemotherapy may need to remain in the hospital for several days so the effects of the drugs can be monitored.

 People typically receive 2 to 6 cycles of chemotherapy, depending on the stage.
-A cycle is usually 28 days and consists of several doses of drug administration followed by a period of rest.
+A cycle is usually several weeks and consists of several doses of drug administration followed by a period of rest.

 Specific Drugs and Drug Combinations

-Several chemotherapy regimens are used for treating Hodgkin disease.
+Several chemotherapy regimens are used for treating HD.
 Standard regimens include ABVD, Stanford V, and BEACOPP.

-ABVD is used to treat adults and children in both early and late stages of Hodgkin disease.
-For early stages (I and II), people typically receive 2 cycles of the drugs, followed by radiation.
+ABVD is used to treat adults and children in both early and late stages of HD.
+For early stages (I and II), people typically receive 2 (28 DAY) cycles of the drugs, followed by radiation.
 In late stages (III and IV), people receive 6 to 8 cycles of chemotherapy.
 ABVD consists of a 4-drug combination:

 - Doxorubicin (Adriamycin)